-Whether you’ve played some couch co-ops games with your mates and with your clan in your favourite MMORGP, you are apart of history.
+Whether you’ve played some couch co-op games with your mates and with your clan in your favourite MMORPG, you are apart of history.
 Here is how you have influenced the biggest media platform on Earth.

-The advancements of gaming over the past two decades has been astonishing, completely revolutionising the way in which many of us spend our free time.
+The advancements of gaming, specifically online games, over the past two decades has been astonishing, completely revolutionising the way in which many of us spend our free time.

 In this article we look at some of the biggest trends and moments over the past 20 years that have helped to define the gaming industry.
 Join us on our technological trip down the memory lane…

 According to that ever-trusted portal of knowledge Wikipedia, online gaming started way back in 1980, which is a bold claim indeed.
 Millions of players around the world were not sat up until 3am playing Pac-Man online with their friends back in 1980 like they do with the likes of COD and FIFA now.